Selling Your Skills to the Employer

 Prepare a list of professional (work related) references including name, title, business, address, and phone.
 Don't forget to check with your references before you use them, and thank them for their help.
 Remember, they're part of your network.

-Online Resume Resources Visit any of the following webistes for more tips and resume help:
+Visit any of the following websites for more tips and résumé help: